 Rio de Janeiro

+Welcome to the heart of the Amazon.
 Amazonas is Brazil’s largest state, spanning almost 1.6 million sq km.
 You could fit four Germanys within its borders with room left over for, say, Greece.
 It is here that the massive Solimões, Negro and Madeira rivers converge to form the Rio Amazonas, the granddaddy of them all.

 Pará doesn’t have the name ‘Amazonas’ like the state next door, so it might be easy to think it’s not part of ‘the Amazon’ either.
 In fact, Pará has some terrific Amazonian destinations.
 The national forest along the Rio Tapajós has monster trees and a fascinating living history of rubber boom and bust, and is reachable via the laid-back beach town of Alter do Chão.

 Rio Grande do Sul

 From the forest-covered canyons of the national parks near Cambará do Sul, and cascading river valleys near cozy Brazilian Alpine villages like Gramado, to the stunning Vale dos Vinhedos, where Italian-descended vintners produce emerging New World wines, Rio Grande do Sul defies stereotypical notions of Brazil.

 Salvador da Bahia has an energy and unadorned beauty that few cities can match.
 Once the magnificent capital of Portugal’s New World colony, today Salvador is the pulsating heart of the country’s Afro-Brazilian community.
 Its brilliantly hued center is a living museum of 17th- and 18th-century architecture and gold-laden churches.